 - Provide copies of supporting documentation to verify the items we're auditing.

-- Complete the response form by indicating which items your supporting documentation addresses and return the form with the documents you are submitting.
+- Complete the response form by showing which items your supporting documentation addresses and return the form with the documents you are submitting.

 You may want to